cwellsx/view/CONTRIBUTING.md

 After you get it from GitHub, run `yarn install` and `yarn build` before you try to run it.

-## Temporary bug and its work-Around
+## Temporary bug and its work-around

 The `yarn watch` command doesn't work on my machine -- it works correctly in the `monorepo-demo` project, but on my machine it hangs after displaying this message:

 ```